 A: At the closing of the transaction, all of the outstanding shares of capital stock of Daré immediately prior to the closing of the Daré Transaction will be exchanged for a specified number of shares of Cerulean common stock, and Cerulean will assume all outstanding stock options and any warrants of Daré.
-The number of shares to be issued to Daré Stockholders in total is based on an exchange ratio calculated based on the relative stipulated valuations of each of Daré and Cerulean determined in accordance with the terms of the Daré Stock Purchase Agreement, as described in the section entitled "Terms of the Daré Stock Purchase Agreement-Exchange Ratio; Net Cash Calculation," beginning on page 137 of this proxy statement.
+The number of shares to be issued to Daré Stockholders in total is based on an exchange ratio calculated based on the relative stipulated valuations of each of Daré and Cerulean determined in accordance with the terms of the Daré Stock Purchase Agreement-Exchange Ratio; Net Cash Calculation," beginning on page 137 of this proxy statement.
 The consideration that each Daré Stockholder will receive at closing depends on an allocation schedule that Daré will deliver to Cerulean prior to closing, which reflects the consideration that each Daré Stockholder is due upon closing of the Daré Transaction according to Daré's organizational documents.